minhaz-nuzhat/ExperimentationPreviewDocs/known-issues-and-troubleshooting.md

 ### Sampling

 Application Insights samples telemetry events by default, so you may not see all the expected events in Application Insights or Split Experimentation Workspace.
 Results can be skewed because of the partial event data.
-You should choose appropriate sampling for their needs or disable sampling entirely.
+You should choose appropriate sampling according to your needs.
 For the QuickStart (Quote of the Day) application linked in this repository for Private Preview tutorial, you are instructed to disable sampling on Application Insights.

 ### Tags